 so that the function in logspace is $\log(\mrm{err})\sim n\log h$.

-In figure \ref{fig:scalar_courant} we demonstrate that convergence in the relative error of the actual scalar field value for a variety of choices of scalar Courant factors, for cosmological time evolutions, using the fourth order Runge Kutta solver.
-Because of divergence for $\chi\sim 0$, we are only averaging the points on the lattice for which $\chi>0.1$.
+In figure \ref{fig:scalar_courant} we demonstrate this convergence in the relative error of the actual scalar field value for a variety of choices of scalar Courant factors for cosmological time evolutions using the fourth-order Runge Kutta solver.
+Because of the divergence for $\chi\sim 0$, we only averaged the points on the lattice for which $\chi>0.1$.